oushujun/EDTA/README.md

 singularity exec {path}/EDTA.sif EDTA.pl --genome genome.fa [other parameters]
 ```

-Where `{path}` is the path you build the EDTA singularity image
+Where `{path}` is the path you build the EDTA singularity image.

 ### Quick installation using [Docker](https://www.docker.com/) (good for root/Mac users)
 Installation:

 `docker pull docker://oushujun/edta:<tag>`

-Visit [dockerhub](https://hub.docker.com/r/oushujun/edta/tags) for a list of available tags (e.g., 1.9.5).`
+Visit [dockerhub](https://hub.docker.com/r/oushujun/edta/tags) for a list of available tags (e.g., 1.9.5).

 Usage:

 `docker run -v $PWD:/in -w /in biocontainers/edta:<tag> EDTA.pl --genome genome.fa [other parameters]`

-Visit [BioContainers](https://quay.io/repository/biocontainers/edta?tab=tags) repository for a list of available tags (e.g., 1.9.4--0).

 <details>
-<summary>Other container source:</summary>
+<summary>Other container source...</summary>
 <br>
-`singularity pull EDTA.sif docker://quay.io/biocontainers/edta:<tag>`
+`singularity pull EDTA.sif docker://quay.io/biocontainers/edta:\<tag\>`

 Or

-`docker pull quay.io/biocontainers/edta:<tag>`
+`docker pull quay.io/biocontainers/edta:\<tag\>`

-Visit [BioContainers](https://quay.io/repository/biocontainers/edta?tab=tags) repository for a list of available tags (e.g., 1.9.4--0).
+Visit [BioContainers](https://quay.io/repository/biocontainers/edta?tab=tags) repository for a list of available tags (e.g., 1.9.5--0).
 </details>

 <details>
 <summary>Some downsides of using containers...</summary>
 <br>
 1. It is tricky (for me) to specify files with a path to run EDTA.
+Softlinked files are considered "with path".
+So please copy all the files to your work directory to run Singularity/docker containers of EDTA.

-2. Also it is tricky to specify paths to dependency programs (i.e., repeatmasker, repeatmodeler).
+2. Similarily, it is tricky to specify paths to dependency programs (i.e., repeatmasker, repeatmodeler).
 </details>